input-output-hk/cardano-docs.iohk.io/_docs/technical/protocols/2017-01-10-network-transport.md

 In the following descriptions of control messages, all integers are encoded in [network byte order](https://en.wikipedia.org/wiki/Endianness#Networking).

-Thus `Int32` used below in message definitions refers to a 32-bit _signed_ integer value in network byte order.
+Thus `Word32` used below in message definitions refers to a 32-bit _unsigned_ integer value in network byte order.